tvondra/distinct_estimators/hyperloglog/README.md

 Generally it is an improved version of LogLog algorithm with the last step modified, to combine the parts using harmonic means.

+This is not the only (or first) PostgreSQL extension implementing the HyperLogLog estimator - since 2013/02 there's [postgresql-hll](https://github.com/aggregateknowledge/postgresql-hll) It's a nice mature extension, so you may try it.
+I plan to write some article comparing the pros/cons of the two implementations eventually.

 Contents of the extension
 -------------------------
 The extension provides the following elements